 During the 1940s Mayflower moved thousands of families, particularly those involved in the United States' military and industrial efforts of World War II.
 Mayflower's sales were $6.5 million in 1945.
 During the latter half of the decade, the company modernized its vans by eliminating tailgates that exposed housewares to weather and theft, completed its conversion to semi-trailer trucks, and extended its services to Canada and Mexico.

-In 1952 Mayflower reinstituted a modified owner-driver plan that retained company-trained employees to load and pack while allowing drivers to own the tractors that pulled Mayflower's custom-built trailers.
+In 1952 the Mayflower moving company reinstituted a modified owner-driver plan that retained company-trained employees to load and pack while allowing drivers to own the tractors that pulled Mayflower's custom-built trailers.
 Furthermore, developments were made in packaging and wrapping household goods; standard wooden barrels were replaced with cardboard boxes and barrels, saving space, effort, and weight.
 Reported sales reached $25 million in 1953, the year before Cooling turned over the company's presidency to John Sloan Smith.

 In 1957 the company capitalized on a year-old arrangement with the American Express Company, which agreed to represent Mayflower throughout the world by sponsoring the voyage of the Mayflower II, a reenactment of the 1620 voyage of the Mayflower sailing ship that transported Pilgrims across the Atlantic Ocean from England to Massachusetts.
 The voyage highlighted the company's new international presence.

 In 1959 a five-year project was instituted to computerize operations, four years before Mayflower installed its first computer.
 The following year the company also began a separate $8 million project to convert its fleet of trailers to an air-ride suspension system in which traditional leaf springs were replaced by rubber air bags that helped ensure the safety of the trailers' contents.
 Mayflower's sales topped $50 million in 1960.